 Ladders – Sets of different hurdles- hurdles 1-3-5 or other hurdles

-One Step Drill (Lead leg) – 6-8 hurdles approx 7-10’ apart- must bring lead foot down, take one stride, then take off over next hurdle.
+One Step Drill (Lead leg) – 6-8 hurdles approx 7-10’ apart- must bring the lead foot down, take one stride, then take off over the next hurdle.
 5-7 times.

 Strength/Endurance/Concentration – 5 x 5 hurdles for time Walk right back and repeat.
 Finish with 3-5 x 150 sprint.